Young Hyacinth: Summary

-In the late 1950s, a young Hyacinth Walton is working as a domestic servant for the Cooper-Smiths by day while living in a small canal cottage with her alcoholic father and three sisters (Violet, Rose and Daisy).
-Impressed by her eccentric employers, Hyacinth vows to escape her poor background and enter a world of the elegant upper class.
+In the late 1950s, young-adult Hyacinth Walton spends her days working as a domestic servant for the wealthy but troubled Cooper-Smiths by day, then returns to the small canal cottage that is home to her, her three younger sisters (Daisy, Violet, and Rose), and their alcoholic father.
+Impressed by her eccentric employers, Hyacinth vows to escape her poor background and enter the elegant upper-class world.

 Broadcast

-The show was broadcast on 2 September 2016 on BBC One in the United Kingdom and 4.14 million viewers watched the show within seven days of its broadcast, making it the 22nd most watched BBC One show for the week ending September 4.
+The show was broadcast on 2 September 2016 on BBC One in the United Kingdom and 4.14 million viewers watched the show within seven days of its broadcast, making it the 22nd-most-watched BBC One show for the week ending 4 September.
 4.39 million viewers watched the show within 28 days of its initial broadcast.